Etiqa/qasimodo-bdd-templates/features/01-login/README-Login.md

       - Username and password are mandatory to login
       - Registered users are able to login
       - Unregistered users are not able to login
-      - Authentication with wrong credentials follow OWASP standards:
+      - Authentication with wrong credentials follows OWASP standards:
             * System should answer in the same way for every failed attempt of authentication (Examples: wrong username, wrong password)

       Scenario: Login successful